deso-protocol/docs/for-developers/backend/blockchain-data/api/post-endpoints.md

 Number of posts to fetch
 {% endswagger-parameter %}

+{% swagger-parameter in="body" name="Tag" type="String" %}
+ If defined, only get the hot feed for posts tagged with this tag.
+{% endswagger-parameter %}

+{% swagger-parameter in="body" name="SortByNew" type="bool" %}
+ If true, sort by new instead of by hotness.
+Only applies to queries where "Tag" is defined.
+{% endswagger-parameter %}

 {% swagger-response status="200: OK" description="Successfully retrieved posts from the hot feed" %}
 {% tabs %}
 {% tab title="Sample Response" %}